 Texas Parents as Teachers has been serving families since 1986.
-In Texas there are currently 48 sites serving over 7,000 families throughout the state.
-Texas Parents as Teachers sites receive funding from a variety of sources, including school districts, nonprofits, and government programs.
-Visit the About page for more information.
+In Texas, there are currently 43 affiliates serving over 7,000 families.
+Texas Parents as Teachers affiliates receive funding from a variety of sources, including school districts, nonprofits, and government programs.
+Visit our About page for more information.

 What is PAT?

 The Parents as Teachers model has four components: personal visits, group connections, screenings, and resource referrals.
-Together, these form a dynamic package of services.
-Parents as Teachers serves a range of families with varying needs and offers services to families with children at any point from the prenatal period through kindergarten.
+Together, these form a dynamic package of services for families.
+Parents as Teachers serves a range of families with varying needs and offers services to parents with children at any point from the prenatal period through kindergarten.
 For more information, visit the National Parents as Teachers website at parentsasteachers.org.